JordixArnau/php-Server-Environment/README.md

 <div class="panel-link"><?= $_SESSION["email"] ?></div>
 ```

-We show too the "user name" that we have obtained from cutting the email string:
+We show the "user name" that we have obtained from cutting the email string:

 ```
 $nameArr = explode("@", $user);
 $name = ucwords($nameArr[0]);
 ```
-The *explode()* function breaks the string into an array using the first string paramether as a breakpoint [https://www.php.net/manual/es/function.explode]
+The *explode()* function breaks the string into an array using the first string parameter as a breakpoint [https://www.php.net/manual/es/function.explode]

-The *ucwords()* function trasforms to upper case the first letter of a string [https://www.php.net/manual/es/function.ucwords]
+The *ucwords()* function trnasforms to uppercase the first letter of a string [https://www.php.net/manual/es/function.ucwords]

 ```
 Welcome to your Dashboard, <strong><?= $_SESSION["username"] ?></strong>